felixardyansyah/FGV_CH224X/README.md

 ## IO Wiring with static pinout Example

+# ⚠️ Reminder if you use 5V logic MCU you need 2K resistor if not your CH224X will release the magic smoke

 ### Arduino / ATmega / LGT8F328 (5V logic, with resistors)

 | CH224X Pin     | Need       | Board Pin Example |